 The sprawling Holy Lands of Pax Thallos were originally a collection of smaller kingdoms and city states.
-In 244 CM a desert elf shaman named Utoli Terriam was bestowed a vision by an entity named Sendar who spoke of a great nation rising from the desert.
-This being, commonly referred to as the Sand God, visited Utoli over the course of several months, teaching him to harness a level of divine power never seen in mortal hands.
-Utoli was instructed by Sendar to travel into the burning depths of the Kalasar Dunes, with naught but his new power to sustain himself, until he came upon a site where three oases formed a triangle.
-After a two month pilgrimage Utoli found such a sight, just as Sendar predicted.
+In 244 CM, a Tezvarnen shaman named Utoli Terriam was bestowed a vision by an entity that named itself Sendar.
+It spoke of a great nation rising from the desert.
+This being, which he called the Sand God, visited Utoli over the course of several months, teaching him to harness a level of divine power never seen in mortal hands.
+Utoli was instructed by Sendar to travel into the burning depths of the Kalasar Dunes, with naught but his new power to sustain him.
+There he would find a place where three oases formed a triangle.
+After a two month pilgrimage Utoli found such a site, just as Sendar predicted.
 Here the desert elf was instructed by his godly guide to erect a temple in his name.
-Utoli set about his task, and over the next few years constructed a series of six massive copper domes, henceforth called the Temple of Dunes.
-As time elapsed, travelers seeking shelter at the isolated oasis began to stay, those that left told tales of the hidden desert temple and slowly rumors crept across the desert drawing curious settlers to the Temple of Dunes.
+Utoli set about his task, using the magic Sendar had gifted him, and over the next few years he constructed a series of six massive copper domes, henceforth called the Temple of Dunes.
+As time elapsed, travelers seeking shelter at the isolated oasis began to stay.
+Those that left told tales of the hidden desert temple, and slowly rumors crept across the desert, drawing curious settlers to the Temple of Dunes.

-Over the next few years the Temple of Dunes transformed from a lonely destination to a thriving city.
+Over the next few years the Temple of Dunes transformed from a lonely destination, to a thriving city.
 The teachings of Sendar spoke of a path to immortality, through worship and sacrifice.
 Utoli was yet again bestowed a vision of fire and purity wherein Sendar commanded his prophet to spread the churches influence.
 In 256 CM Utoli Terriam called the first Epoch Crusade, gathering thousands of inflamed zealots to his banner.
 The host marched west to Tel-Rink, catching the city by surprise as it emerged from the desert, after a short siege the city surrendered and those that would not convert to worship the Sand God were put to death.
-With the horde’s numbers bolstered the army of Sendar marched north to the walled city of Tel-Aasa and after a bloody and brutal campaign swept the ancient kingdom of Flausen from the face of the world, seeding the fate of Pax Thallos as it exists today.
+With the horde’s numbers bolstered, the army of Sendar marched north to the walled city of Tel-Aasa.
+After a bloody and brutal campaign, the army of Utoli swept the ancient kingdom of Flausen from the face of the world, seeding the fate of Pax Thallos as it exists today.

 Pax Thallos sprawls from the Northern Reach to the tablelands of High Dar, in the south, from Eastcrook Point in the east to the Copper Sea in the west.
 These lands encompass the fallen kingdoms and city states of Kedabus, Ec Lo and Flausan.
 Comprised mainly of badlands, deserts, mountains, and channeled scablands, Pax Thallos is generally regarded as the most hostile environment of Tharstelding.